 Pope Francis said eternal damnation is not a torture chamber but distance from God.

 If something like eternal damnation (Article 42) would exist, then that also would be an eternal disconnect (Rule 42) between the Abrahamic god and those who adhere to that god.

-Today, “42” mostly is known as an answer invented by Douglas Adams to an unknown question.
+Today, “42” mostly is known as an answer to an unknown question.
+That answer had been revealed in a popular travel guide and invented by Douglas Adams as an answer to that unknown question.
 Of course neither Lewis Carroll nor Douglas Adams would have provided us with spoilers which could help us to understand their “42”.
 Holding your readers responsible for their interpretations is much more fun to writers like Adams and Carroll.
 Therefore Adams told us that the “42” just popped up in his mind out of the air when he enjoyed the view of his garden.
 And Carroll told us that the last line “For the Snark was a Boojum, you see!” in The Hunting of the Snark popped up in his mind during a walk near Guilford (incidentally the birthplace of Ford Prefect, and then again not his real birthplace).

-Lewis Carroll’s Snark and Douglas Adams’ Guide have more in common that just having fits instead of chapters.
+Lewis Carroll’s Snark and Douglas Adams’ Guide (the BBC radio series) have more in common than just having fits instead of chapters.
 But among both authors, it probably was only the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.

 - Lewis Carroll, Eternal Damnation, in The Lewis Carroll Picture Book (1899, edited by Stuart Dodgson Collingwood), p.
 345-355

 - Lewis Carroll on Eternal Punishment, posted by “Nick”, 2008

 - John Tufail, The Jowett Controversy – Understanding Carroll’s Philosophy, 2010